reacton-js/creaton/README.md

 }
 ```

-This type of components is the most secure, since access to the DOM of such a component is possible only from static methods of the class.
+This type of component is the most secure, since access to the state and DOM of such a component is possible only from static methods of the class.

 <br>